grelleum/SteelConnection/README.md

 SteelConneciton (this module) acts to simplify coding by providing an object that remembers your realm, version, and authentication and builds yje HTTPS requests with that information included.
 A `requests.session` object is used to allow a single TCP connection to be re-used for each API request.\

 **With** SteelConnection, a request to get a list of all organizations in the realm would look like this:\
-`orgs = sconnect.config.get('orgs').data`
+`orgs = sconnect.get('orgs').data`

 **Without** SteelConnection, the same request would look like this:\
 `orgs = requests.get('https://REALM.riverbed.cc/api/scm.config/1.0/orgs', auth=(username, password)).json()['items']`

 #### Available Methods:
-SteelConneciton provides the `.get`, `.post`, `.put`, and `.delete` metheods to simplify access to the API.\
+SteelConneciton provides the `.get`,  `.getstatus`, `.post`, `.put`, and `.delete` methods to simplify access to the API.\
 These methods will build the request to include api version, auth, etc, so you onlu need to specify the resource you are interrested in.

-* Get: Used for retrieving information or status about a resource.
+* get: Used for retrieving information about a resource.
 Expect data to be returned.
+* getstatus: Used for retrieving current status about a resource.
+Expect data to be returned.
-* Post: Create or deploy a resource that does not already exist.
+* post: Create or deploy a resource that does not already exist.
-* Put: Use to edit or update some existing resource.
+* put: Use to edit or update some existing resource.
-* Delete: Delete an existing resource/
+* delete: Delete an existing resource/

 #### Two APIs:
 Riverbed divides the REST API into two APIs: